 Royal Marine Commando Joe Townsend lost both legs in an explosion in Afghanistan in 2008.

 He got into triathlon when he completed the Ironman UK triathlon in Bolton in July 2011.
 He has since completed at the Ironman World Championships in Kona, Hawaii, where he finished second in the disability category in a time of 11:35:52 (2012) and has established himself as one of the best PT1 para-triathletes in the world.

 Joe carried the Paralympic Flame into the London 2012 stadium as part of the opening ceremony.
 He was suspended by wires and made a dramatic overhead entrance to the arena, even though he is actually scared of heights.

 At the Invictus Games in 2014 he won four gold medals on the athletics track.
 He also took part in the cycling and powerlifting events.

 At Rio 2016 he made his Paralympic debut in triathlon, securing a sixth place finish in the men’s PT1 event.

 Joe is a member of the UK Sport World Class Lottery Funded British para-triathlon squad and competes in the PT1 category.
-He is married and lives in Eastbourne when he’s not in Loughborough.
+He is married and lives and trains in Eastbourne.

 The ParalympicsGB movement